Tessa Munt: Westminster: 2010–2015

 Munt was elected as the Member of Parliament for Wells at the 2010 general election with a majority of 800 votes over David Heathcoat-Amory, who admitted that his involvement in the United Kingdom Parliamentary expenses scandal played a part in his defeat.

 Munt was a party whip in the House of Commons from 2010 until March 2012, although she threatened to resign from the post if the Trident nuclear missile system was renewed.
 She was later appointed as Parliamentary Private Secretary (PPS) to Business Secretary Vince Cable.

 In July 2010, newspapers revealed details of an investigation by Sedgemoor District Council into her claims of single person council tax discount while having more than one other adult male registered to vote at her home, including a local GP, the broadcaster Andy Kershaw and the media advisor for the family of Madeleine McCann.
 On 6 September 2010, Sedgemoor District Council said that there were now no criminal proceedings relating to the single person discount on Council Tax and Munt was cleared of any wrongdoing.

 On 27 January 2015, Munt resigned as PPS to Cable after she voted for a Commons amendment, not supported by the government, calling for a moratorium on fracking in the UK.

 In the 2015 election, Munt lost the Wells parliamentary seat to the Conservative party candidate James Heappey by 7,585 votes.
 Munt was again the Liberal Democrat candidate for Wells in the following two general elections of 2017 and 2019, though she was unsuccessful both times.

 County Hall: 2017–present

 In 2017, Munt was elected as a councillor in Somerset, beating Somerset County Council leader, John Osman, by the slim majority of 95 votes.
 In 2022, she was re-elected to a term which transitioned to Somerset Council, a new unitary authority on 1 April 2023.
 From May 2022 until May 2023, Munt was part of Somerset Council's executive member for Children, Families and Education.

-Return to Westminster
+Return to Parliament

 At the 2024 general election Munt was elected to the newly created seat of Wells and Mendip Hills, the successor to the majority of her old seat of Wells, following major boundary changes.

 Personal life

-As of 2010, Munt lives in the village of Wedmore on the Somerset Levels.
+Munt lives in Somerset.
 She married Martin Munt in 1992, and they had two children before separating.
-She is a vegetarian, a member of the Campaign for Nuclear Disarmament, and has been a governor of Hugh Sexey Middle School in Blackford, Somerset.
+She is a vegetarian, and has been a governor of Hugh Sexey Middle School in Blackford, Somerset.